theobald-software/theobald-software.github.io/content/_en/erpconnect-services/ecs-core/access-via-azure-service-bus/web-services-deploying-and-consuming.md

 old_url: /ERPConnect-Services-EN/default.aspx?pageid=web_service_authentication1
 ---

-Access via Azure Service Bus can be used for deploying and consuming web services built with the WebService Designer.
+Access via Azure Service Bus can be used for deploying and consuming web services built with the WebService Designer. <br>
-How to create cloud enabled ECS Core web services is explained [here]().
+How to create cloud enabled ECS Core web services is explained [here](../webserivce-designer).    <br>
-Basic information about web service authentication with ECS Core is described in [this]() chapter.
+Basic information about web service authentication with ECS Core is described in [this](../webserivce-designer/web-service-authentication) chapter.

 **Authentication between the WebService Designer and ECS Core**